Cubiking/Mini-Game-Collection/README.md

 ### stringtointc ('c' stands for core)

 Convert the input data of string type into an integer while rejecting invalid input to prevent the program from crashing.
-The optima of the 'valid' inputs are 32767 and -32768 to ensure the completemess of the UI of the summary of game 1.
+The optima of the 'valid' inputs are 32767 and -32768 to ensure the completemess of the UI of game 1 summary.

 ### stringtoint